-Sylvain Tesson (b.
-1972) is a formidable French travel writer, with experiences hiking across the Himalayas, biking around the world, and following the path of Gulag escapees, all in attempts to stress-test society’s limits and boundaries.
+Sylvain Tesson (born 26 April 1972) is a formidable French travel writer, with experiences hiking across the Himalayas, biking around the world, and following the path of Gulag escapees, all in attempts to stress-test society’s limits and boundaries.
 In crossing these boundaries, he shoves aside a few of his own.

 In The Consolations of the Forest, Tesson fulfils a promise to himself and retreats to a cabin in the woods on Lake Baikal.
 He avoids useless materialism and addresses what psychologist Rollo May called “the struggle of human beings with and against that which limits them.”